Optimizing Heat Alert Issuance with Reinforcement Learning: #1

-Out of the 170 counties with 75 or more heat alerts issued between 2066 and 2016, we selected 30 using the following criteria: for each climate region\footnote{Excluding ``Mixed Dry" and ``Very Cold" because there were very few counties in these regions with sufficient population size}, select the county with the highest variance in estimated heat alert effectiveness.
+\mysection{Details of the RL Analysis} \mysubsection{Selection of 30 Counties} Out of the 170 counties with 75 or more heat alerts issued between 2066 and 2016, we selected 30 using the following criteria: for each climate region\footnote{Excluding ``Mixed Dry" and ``Very Cold" because there were very few counties in these regions with sufficient population size}, select the county with the highest variance in estimated heat alert effectiveness (indicating higher signal as identified by our rewards model).
 To get up to 30, repeat this selection, but first prioritize selecting a county from a U.S. state not already in the set, and if we must repeat a state, do not select a county that is directly adjacent to one already in the set.
 If there are no more eligible counties in a region, select from a larger region.
+Characteristics of these 30 counties are provided in Table \ref{tab:counties}.